 Don't underestimate the importance of sleep

-Sleep…most of us are not getting enough of it.
-According to the Centers for Disease Control and Prevention (CDC), a third of adults in the United States and nearly forty percent living in Michigan, report they usually get less than the recommended amount of sleep.
+Sleep . . . most of us are not getting enough of it.
+According to the Centers for Disease Control and Prevention (CDC), a third of adults in the United States are getting less sleep than what is recommended.
+Nearly 40 percent of people living in Michigan report they usually do not get the suggested amount of sleep.

-Fatigue, inability to concentrate and irritability are common symptoms associated with lack of sleep, but did you know that not getting enough sleep contributes to many chronic diseases and conditions such as chronic pain, diabetes, heart disease obesity and depression?
+Fatigue, inability to concentrate and irritability are common symptoms associated with lack of sleep.
+Did you know that not getting enough sleep also contributes to many chronic diseases and conditions, such as chronic pain, diabetes, heart disease obesity, high blood pressure, stroke and depression?
 Poor sleep is also linked to motor vehicle crashes and machinery-related injuries.

-- Keep the room at a comfortable temperature.
+- Keep your room at a comfortable temperature.

-If you are experiencing sleep problems Michigan State University Extension recommends consulting a healthcare provider.
+If you continue to experience sleep problems, Michigan State University Extension recommends consulting a health care provider.
 Before visiting your physician, consider keeping a sleep diary.
 Record when you go to bed, sleep, wake up and get out of bed.
-It’s also helpful to keep track of naps, exercise and when alcohol and/or caffeinated beverages are consumed.
+It is also helpful to keep track of naps, exercise and when alcohol and/or caffeinated beverages are consumed.

 For more information about the SLEEP program, please contact Dr. Robin Tucker, lead developer and researcher of this curriculum.